lewagon/dotfiles/04-Front-End/09-Stimulus-JS/05-Stimulus-With-Plugins/README.md

 }
 ```

-This Object will be used to build the `labels` and `data` arrays.
-In the documentation (have a look at the Setup tab below the example).
+This Object will be used to build the `labels` and `data` arrays. (have a look at the Setup tab below the example in the documentation ).

 Then, we need to pass some data to our instance of `Chart` later for the plugin to pick it up, like so:

 ```javascript
 const labels = ['Red', 'Blue', 'Yellow'] const data = [300, 50, 100]